 No other macronutrient has caused more confusion than carbohydrates.
 From no carb, to moderate carb, to high carb, and everything in between, just about every scenario has been marketed and sold to the public as the magic weight loss formula.
-Here’s the truth – no carb diets are not necessary for the majority of people, but some form of carb restriction is usually necessary to achieve fat loss.
+Here’s the truth – no carb diets are not necessary for the majority of people, but some form of carb restriction (a byproduct of calorie reduction) is usually necessary to achieve fat loss.

 You will have to experiment to see what works best for you, as we all have a unique sensitivity to insulin.
 However, don’t be afraid to start high and come down as necessary.
 Here are a few tips for managing your carb intake: